INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * As mentioned, the Brewer series was rushed into service to give the VVS a supersonic strike capability.
 To no great surprise, at the outset reliability, particularly of the engines, was nothing to write home about.
 The Brewer was a more complicated machine than the previous generation of Soviet aircraft, with the result that manufacturing and maintenance were strained accordingly.
 The worst problems were fixed in time, but the type would never achieve the "shovel sturdiness" of the best Soviet gear, and the accident rate would be high -- though in maturity, the accidents were usually due to pilot error or failure to perform proper maintenance, the machine being unforgiving of either.

-The Brewer was not a particularly friendly aircraft to fly; it was a high performance machine, and though the old Flashlight had good single-engine handling, the Brewer was less docile and used much more powerful engines, making it a nasty handful with an engine out.
+The Brewer was not a particularly friendly aircraft to fly; it was a high performance machine, and though the old Flashlight had good single-engine handling, the Brewer was less docile and used much more powerful engines; it was a nasty handful with an engine out.
 Few pilots could expect to handle the Brewer safely without familiarization in the Maestro trainer.
 Its supersonic range was short, and the bicycle landing gear configuration made loading it up with bombs laborious.

 There were VVS pilots who really preferred the old, rugged, reliable Il-28 Beagle for the low-level attack role.
 However, the blazing performance of the Brewer was liked -- few pilots find flying a hot aircraft entirely disagreeable, as long as the thing isn't a deathtrap -- and VVS crews did learn some affection for the type, while acknowledging that it was a demanding mistress.
 It was nicknamed "Raschoska (Comb)", because with wing tanks it had a distinctly "toothy" appearance from below.